Alerts

 National Weather Service Melbourne FL

 Atlantic coastal waters from Flagler Beach to Jupiter Inlet out 60 nm.
 Seas are provided as a range of the average height of the highest one third of the waves, along with the occasional height of the average highest ten percent of the waves.
-GULF STREAM HAZARDSNorthwest winds 30 to 40 knots, with frequent gusts to strong-gale force.
-Occasional gusts to storm- force are possible.
-Seas 12 to 17 feet.
-The approximate location of the west wall of the Gulf Stream based on the Real Time Ocean Forecast System as of Saturday, January 31st, 2026.
-46 nautical miles east of Ponce Inlet.
-33 nautical miles east of Port Canaveral.
-28 nautical miles east of Sebastian Inlet.
-19 nautical miles east of Fort Pierce Inlet.
-13 nautical miles east of Saint Lucie Inlet.
+GULF STREAM HAZARDS.North-northwest winds around 20 knots and seas 6 to 9 feet.
+The approximate location of the west wall of the Gulf Stream based on the Real Time Ocean Forecast System as of Tuesday, March 17th, 2026.
+40 nautical miles east of Ponce Inlet.
+30 nautical miles east of Port Canaveral.
+26 nautical miles east of Sebastian Inlet.
+16 nautical miles east of Fort Pierce Inlet.
+9 nautical miles east of Saint Lucie Inlet.